 Grammarly I honestly do not know how I lived without this before!
 Grammarly is a plugin I use in Chrome that proofreads everything I write around the web, including on WordPress, Twitter, Facebook, and many other places.
 It has saved me from some pretty embarrassing grammatical errors.
 There are free and paid plan options depending on your needs.
 I use the free version and it works for what I need.

-G Suite for Work allows you to use your domain email address using the familiar setting of Google Apps.
+G Suite allows you to use your domain email address using the familiar setting of Google Apps.
 I highly recommend that you do not filter your email through your hosting provider.
 The cost is minimal at only $5/user per month.

 Moo.com is where I get my business cards from, you definitely need these for conferences and meeting with clients!